uf-repro/writing-R-packages/README.md

 ## Description

-Are you reusing the same bits of code across different projects or want to share your methods with other researchers?
-This workshop will introduce writing custom R packages to accomplish both tasks\!
+R packages are a powerful way to share code and data across your individual projects, with colleagues, or even with the broader scientific community.
+They can also form the basis for Research Compendium to share data analysis work reproducibly.
+This workshop will introduce the basics of creating custom R packages for personal use and for sharing\!

 ## Learning Outcomes

 By the end of the workshop, participants will be able to:

+  - create working R packages with code and data
-  -
+  - write documentation using `roxygen2`
-## References
+  - describe additional package-related tools (e.g. `pkgdown`, `testthat`)